ziguilp/setup-ipsec-vpn/docs/ikev2-howto.md

 (Optional feature) You can choose to enable [VPN On Demand](https://developer.apple.com/documentation/networkextension/personal_vpn/vpn_on_demand_rules).
 This is an "always-on" feature that can automatically connect to the VPN while on Wi-Fi.
 To enable, check the **Connect on demand** checkbox for the VPN connection, and click **Apply**.

+You can customize VPN On Demand rules to exclude certain Wi-Fi network(s) such as your home network.
+See [Guide: Customize IKEv2 VPN On Demand rules for macOS and iOS (supporters)](https://ko-fi.com/post/Guide-Customize-IKEv2-VPN-On-Demand-rules-for-mac-J3J4G5TY3).

 <details>
 <summary>
 If you manually set up IKEv2 without using the helper script, click here for instructions.